 We use a simple ‘traffic light’ rating system to give your property a condition rating of 1, 2 or 3.
 If you receive condition rating 1 then there’s no need for repairs and a 3 means there’s major areas of concern that need urgent repair.

-Our Full Building Survey is suited for older properties that were constructed with unusual materials and have had major construction work done or plan to.
+Our full structural survey is suited for older properties that were constructed with unusual materials and have had major construction work done or plan to.
 A RICS regulated chartered surveyor will carry out the survey, looking for minor and major construction and structural damage.

 This survey is the most comprehensive, offering a more thorough examination than our homebuyer report.
 A chartered surveyor will look behind furniture and under floorboards.